TenebrisNoctua/ClassPP/docs/tutorials/basics/classMethods.md

 newCar:getLicensePlate(1)
 ```

 In this example, we defined a function outside of the class by specifying the class name, then the access specifier, followed by the `:` operator and the name of the function.
-Unlike in some other OO languages, you do not have to define the function inside the class first to use this method.
+Unlike in some other OO languages, you do not have to define the function inside the class data first to use this method.

-!!! info
+!!! success
-    Outside Class Definition syntax is recommended as it allows for a better formatting style.
+    Outside Class Definition method syntax is recommended as it allows for a better formatting style.

-!!! info
+!!! warning
-    Class Functions are also called Class Methods, and we will use this term from now on in later pages.
+    While this method is recommended, it will not provide any intellisense when accessing the member.
+This is due to limitations of Luau's typechecking system.
+To get around it, you can define a function first inside the class data with the parameter types (but leave the function itself empty), then define it again with the outside class definition method.